Still-not-found/Nextcloud-Talk-HighPerformance/README.md

   8 GB RAM
   32 GB Disk-Space

-A Ubuntu server 20.04
+A Ubuntu server 20.04 or higher versions

-Nextcloud with Talk installed and enabled # don't install the HPB in the ubuntu server where you have installed Nextcloud HUB
+Nextcloud with Talk installed and enabled. # don't install the HPB in the ubuntu server where you have installed Nextcloud HUB
+Note: ### For Installing Nextcloud

 A server with a public network interface (port forwarding works too)